So you want to learn about the best core exercises?

 - Fat does NOT turn into muscle – they are two different things.
 Like oil and water, fat sits on top of muscle.
 You could have ridiculously strong abs ready to pop out, but if they are buried under a lot of fat, no amount of exercise will give you a flat stomach or make those abs pop, because it doesn’t address the fat on top of your muscles.

 - A flat stomach only appears when you have a low enough bodyfat percentage.
-The reason there are 1,000,000,000 ab workouts on YouTube is because people know there’s BIG money in the ab-industry for people desperate to get a flat stomach!
+The reason there are 1,000,000,000 ab workouts on YouTube is that people know there’s BIG money in the ab-industry for people desperate to get a flat stomach!
 And ab exercises are much easier to market as exciting than “eat better, get strong, move more, for a long long time.”

-So if you want a flat stomach or six pack abs, we need to create a plan for sustainable weight loss.
+So if you want a flat stomach or six-pack abs, we need to create a plan for sustainable weight loss.

 I know, WAY EASIER SAID THAN DONE.

 Have no fear, I have a couple of resources for you:

 - How to Lose Weight Without Dieting (The 5 Rules of Weight Loss): you’ve probably been on a diet before.
 You might even be on a diet right now.
 We discuss why they generally don’t work (temporary changes create temporary results) and provide a less conventional but more permanent solution (tiny changes for the win).

 - Our 1-on-1 Online Coaching Program: many of our clients spent years yo-yoing their weight, going from one diet to another.
 It’s only when working with one of our coaches that they were able to achieve sustainable weight loss.